aimms/documentation/dataexchange/mapping.rst

 As the name suggests, you can use any accepted `regular expression <https://regex101.com/>`_ within these attributes' definitions.
 For example, using ``name-regex=".*"`` in your ColumnMapping will accept *any* column name, which makes it a very useful expression if you're iterating over data with different column names binding to the same index.

-With the ``name-regex-prefix`` attribute you can specify a prefix that is used in the JSON, XML, CSV, Excel, Parquet file or database, but which should not be included in the element names in the model.
+With the ``name-regex-prefix`` attribute you can specify a prefix that is used in the JSON, XML, CSV/TSV, Excel, Parquet file or database, but which should not be included in the element names in the model.
 Note that the value of the ``name-regex-prefix`` attribute is automatically prepended to the regular expression specified in the ``name-regex`` attribute, and subsequently removed from the match if a match has been found.

-By default, when writing CSV files, Excel sheets, Parquet files and databases, AIMMS will first generate columns generated on the basis of the current contents associated with the ``name-binds-to`` index.
+By default, when writing CSV/TSV files, Excel sheets, Parquet files and databases, AIMMS will first generate columns generated on the basis of the current contents associated with the ``name-binds-to`` index.
 Subsequently, it will fill individual fields, on a row-per-row basis, based on the presence of data in the ``maps-to`` identifier.
 If that identifier contains data for tuples which do not currently lie in the set associated with the ``name-binds-to`` index, such data will not be written, and may potentially lead to rows without any data.

 The iterative-binds-to attribute
 --------------------------------